AlcidesRC/dockerized-php/README.md

 > [!TIP]
 >
-> Please consider using [PHP Skeleton](https://github.com/fonil/php-skeleton) as boilerplate when creating `PHP` applications from scratch.
+> There are some `Makefile` commands that allows you to install a [PHP Skeleton](https://github.com/fonil/php-skeleton) as boilerplate or [Laravel](https://github.com/laravel/laravel) when creating `PHP` applications from scratch.